rebelsky/csc151/outlines/bodies/design.md

     * Different n - Different images.
     * Same n - Same image.
     * Different sizes - Scales appropriately.
+* Also post that project (code, essays, selected images) to GitHub with licenses of your choice.
+    * One license for your code.
+    * One license for your images.
 * Note that different people find different things interesting.
 * One of my colleagues in art suggests that a piece is interesting if the viewer cannot easily look at the image and say "I get it".